lix-pm/lix.client/README.md

     lix download

 This will make sure all dependencies are installed and on the right versions.
+It will also fetch neko and the project specific haxe version.

-You should use this after using 'git clone', 'git pull', 'git checkout' and similar commands.
+You should use this after using `git clone`, `git pull`, `git checkout` and similar commands.

 ### Adding a new dependency